-We will continue to offer the SHORE SHUTTLE IN 2020.
-This shuttle will cost $45.00 to transport your child to the Margate Library on Friday’s during the camp season (exact dates and times will be confirmed as we get closer to the camp season).
+We will continue to offer the SHORE SHUTTLE IN 2021.
+This shuttle will transport your child to the Margate Library on Friday’s during the camp season (exact dates and times will be confirmed as we get closer to the camp season).
 There are a limited number of spaces available each week.
+COST FOR THIS SERVICE WILL BE DETERMINED CLOSER TO THE CAMP SEASON.
 Please call the camp office (215-355-4567) to confirm your child’s interest and/or attendance on the shuttle for that week.
 Camp will accept cash or check to secure your spot.
 Use the pdf link to express your interest in this summer’s SHORE SHUTTLE.

 If you’d like to drive your child in and out of camp each day but need to do so outside of our normal hours then you’ll want to participate in our Extended Care Program.
 A nominal fee will provide extended care coverage for both Early and Late Care during the summer.
 Extended Care is also available on a drop-in basis for a nominal fee.